wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ### Metrics of classification model performance

 Test data is used to determine how well predictions created from a model, presented in a 2x2 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-understand-automated-ml#confusion-matrix">Confusion Matrix</a> which compares the Predicted label to Actual (True) Label (yes or no) to identify true/false positives/negatives.
+REMEMBER: Draw this on the white board from memory:

    <table border="1" cellpadding="4" cellspacing="0">
    <tr><th> n=165 </th><th> Actual: yes 105 </th><th> Actual: no 60 </th></tr>